Computational mechanics of soft filaments: Including interactions and activity: solid and liquid friction, contact and muscular effects

-In the previous sections we focused on forces and torques that arise exclusively from the internal mechanical and geometric properties of the rod.
-Since we wish to investigate scenarios in which filaments interact with the surrounding environment, a first natural extension is to account for solid boundaries.
-As a general strategy, we avoid enforcing the presence of boundaries via Lagrangian constraints as their formulation may be cumbersome \cite{Riewe:1996}, impairing the modularity of the numerical solver, compromising its design and performance.
-We instead resort to calculating forces and torques directly and replacing hard constraints with `soft' displacement-force relations.

-Obstacles and surfaces are then modeled as soft boundaries allowing for interpenetration with the elements of the rod (Fig.~\ref{fig:walls}).
+{In order {to} investigate scenarios in which filaments interact with the surrounding environment, we must also account for solid boundaries.
+By implementing the same approach outlined in the previous section, obstacles and surfaces are modeled as soft boundaries} allowing for interpenetration with the elements of the rod (Fig.~\ref{fig:walls}).
 The wall response $\mathbf{F}^w_{\perp}$ balances the sum of all forces $\mathbf{F}_{\perp}$ that push the rod against the wall, and is complemented by other two components which help prevent possible interpenetration due to numerics.
 The interpenetration distance $\epsilon$ triggers a normal elastic response proportional to the stiffness of the wall while a dissipative term related to the normal velocity component of the filament with respect to the substrate accounts for a damping force, so that the overall wall response reads

 where $H(\epsilon)$ denotes the Heaviside function and ensures that a wall force is produced only in case of contact ($\epsilon\ge0$).
 Here $\mathbf{u}^w_{\perp}$ is the boundary outward normal (evaluated at the contact point, that is the contact location for which the normal passes through the center of mass of the element), and $k_w$ and $\gamma_w$ are, respectively, the wall stiffness and dissipation coefficients.